BanG Dream!: Spin-offs and films

-Game
+Games

+Girls Band Party!

 BanG Dream!
 Girls Band Party!, also known as Garupa, is a free-to-play mobile rhythm game developed by Craft Egg and published by Bushiroad's Bushimo for the Android and iOS platforms.
 Revealed at Tokyo Game Show 2016, it was first released in Japan on March 16, 2017.
 An English-language global version was launched in Singapore on March 29, 2018, followed by a worldwide release on April 4.
 The game was also released in traditional Chinese in Taiwan, Hong Kong, and Macao on October 19, 2017, with Mobimon Inc. serving as publisher; mainland China received its own version by bilibili on May 30, 2019.
 A Korean-language edition was published by Kakao Games on February 6, 2018.

 The Korean server ceased operations on January 31, 2024.

 The gameplay consists of tapping notes as they scroll toward the bottom to the rhythm of a selected song.
 Playable tracks include original pieces from the series and cover versions of popular anime music, the latter of which was inspired by their popularity during the BanG Dream! lives.
 Kidani compared the inclusion of covers to the use of mainstream series in Bushiroad's Weiß Schwarz card game as "drops in momentum" are canceled out by "the addition of popular titles."
 Some covers were spawned by collaborations between the game and other series such as the anime Is the Order a Rabbit? and Re:Zero − Starting Life in Another World.

 An augmented reality application based on the game titled Bandori!
 Garupa AR! was distributed for a limited period starting January 9, 2018.
 In 2019, Girls Band Party! partnered with SCRAP Co. to organize "Find the Random Star!", an escape room-like game in which participants search for Kasumi's lost guitar by solving riddles located throughout the city.
 The event ran from December 4, 2019, to February 29, 2020, in Tokyo, Nagoya, and Osaka.

 A Nintendo Switch port was released on September 16, 2021.

+Our Notes

+BanG Dream!
+Our Notes is a mobile rhythm game focusing MyGO!!!!!, Ave Mujica, Mugendai Mewtype as well as two new upcoming bands: Millsage and Ikka Dumb Rock.
+Select members of the aforementioned upcoming bands also appeared as opening acts in MyGO!!!!! and Ave Mujica's joint live Moment × Memory in K-Arena Yokohama on March 1.

+The game was launched globally on September 24, 2026.